-The requirement applies to owners and operators of manufacturing facilities that have 500 pounds or more of an Environmental Health and Safety (EHS) chemical, 10,000 pounds or more of a hazardous chemical or a quantity necessary referenced by the Threshold Planning Quantity of the chemical through the EPA List of Lists.
+The requirement applies to owners and operators of manufacturing facilities that have 500 pounds or more of an Extremely Hazardous Substance (EHS) chemical, 10,000 pounds or more of a hazardous chemical or a quantity necessary referenced by the Threshold Planning Quantity of the chemical through the EPA List of Lists.
 This form is known as a Tier Two – Emergency and Hazardous Chemical Inventory Report.

-Send a copy of your exercise, attendance roster, and any other exercise related information to Patricia Tye.
+Send a copy of your exercise, attendance roster, and any other exercise related information to Lana Nelson.